 (Continued from Friday's issue.)
 THE perspective drawn by the Fifth World Congress was correct.
 Radek was of the opinion that fascism had defeated the social-democracy.
 Trotsky characterized fascism as the weapon of the bourgeoisie during the period of civil war.
-Liebknecht was defeated by the bourgeoisie, because he was murdered in the rebellion; in the eighties, the ex-revolutionary Tichomirov went over into the czarist camp, and was thus also "defeated.'
+Liebknecht was defeated by the bourgeoisie, because he was murdered in the rebellion; in the eighties, the ex-revolutionary Tichomirov went over into the czarist camp, and was thus also "defeated."

-The bourgeoisie and fascism have defeated the social-democracy not in the sense of Liebknecht, but in that of Tichomirov.
+The bourgeoisie and fascism have defeated the social-democracy not in of the social components of the poputhe sense of Liebknecht, but in that of Tichomirov.
 The social-democracy has gone over to the bourgeoisie and has become a wing-party of the bourgeoisie.
 That explains the temporary strengthening of the social-democracy in certain places.
 Just as the bourgeoisie has temporarily convalesced, so its twin brother-the social-democracy-has temporarily revived.

-THE Barmat case, the pact concluded by the Hungarian social-democracy with Horthy, the last bureausession of the London International, the funerals of Ebert, Gompers and Branting, the obituaries of the bourgeoisie-all this shows that the socialdemocracy, like fascism, is an auxiliary force of the bourgeoisie, The social-democracy is defeated only in the sense that it is serving the bourgeoisie.
+THE Barmat case, the pact conclud-ed by the Hungarian social-democracy with Horthy, the last bureau-session of the London International, the funerals of Ebert, Gompers and Branting, the obituaries of the bourgeoisie-all this shows that the socialdemocracy, like fascism, is an auxiliary force of the bourgeoisie, The the present period, reforms are im- proach that we have frivolously disthe sense that it is serving the bourgeoisie.